 Section 19.
 The Executive Director, or designee, is authorized to enter into necessary grants and agreements with HUD, the State Housing and Community Development Department (HCD), and other governmental or private entities for homeless programs for which HACOS or the Agency is the designated recipient of grant funds or contracting agency.
 The Agency is authorized to accept such grants, execute contracts to implement homeless activities funded in the Budget and to amend the Budget accordingly (provided that the activities are fully funded by the grant or are within the Agency Budget).
-The Executive Director, or designee, is authorized to execute contracts for homeless activities funded in the Agency Budget).
+The Executive Director, or designee, is authorized to execute contracts for homeless activities funded in the Agency Budget as outlined in the Agency public services schedule.